Azeem-Elahi/Quiz-app/README.md

 # Quiz app
-The app is about knowledge quiz app is open for learners.
+This app is based on quizes on different categories of education fields.